KOMAL9/KOMAL9/README.md

 - 👋 Hi, I’m @KOMAL9
-- 👀 I’m interested in React .
+- 👀 I’m interested in React and its ecosystem .
-- 🌱 From building responsive UI components to optimizing performance, I love diving deep into the React ecosystem.
+- 🌱 From building responsive UI components to optimizing performance,currently learning MERN and Next.js.
-- 💞️ I’m looking to collaborate on working together as react developers.
+- 💞️ I’m looking to collaborate on working together as fullstack/frontend developers.
 - 📫 How to reach me komalapril9@gmail.com

 <!---